Veterans of all ages can now get COVID-19 vaccine at VA clinics in Washington state

 The vaccine is offered to veterans who already receive care from the VA.
 Veterans who aren’t enrolled can check their eligibility on the VA website.

 Appointments are necessary.
-Eligible veterans can call 206-716-5716 to sign up or may contact their primary care team.
+Eligible veterans can call 206-716-5716 or contact their primary care team to sign up.

-The VA said on it’s website that it is continuing to prioritize veterans who are at higher risk for COVID-19 and, therefore, younger and healthier individuals may be scheduled further out.
+The VA said on its website that it is continuing to prioritize veterans who are at higher risk for COVID-19 and, therefore, younger and healthier individuals may be scheduled further out.

 “We continue to proactively contact Veterans to make vaccine appointments and prioritize Veterans at high risk, who are older, have existing health problems, those living in nursing homes or other group living facilities,” the VA said on its website.